Pass Secrets Manager secrets through Amazon ECS environment variables - Amazon Elastic Container Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 When you inject a secret as an environment variable, you can specify the full contents of a secret, a specific JSON key within a secret, or a specific version of a secret to inject.
 This helps you control the sensitive data exposed to your container.
-For more information about secret versioning, see Key Terms and Concepts for Amazon Secrets Manager in the Amazon Secrets Manager User Guide.
+For more information about secret versioning, see What's in a Secrets Manager secret? in the Amazon Secrets Manager User Guide.

 The following should be considered when using an environment variable to inject a Secrets Manager secret into a container.